 #03 BREAKFAST COUNTS

 Your body is using energy to digest food, having a big meal in the late hours before bed will take the food longer to digest – thus bringing your energy levels up and keeping you wake.
-To avoid getting hungry at nite, try and make breakfast your biggest meal of the day.
+To avoid getting hungry at nite, try and make breakfast your biggest meal of the day, so why not treat yourself and grab a nice pastry or a Kimbo coffee.
 That will result in your body having plenty of energy throughout the day allowing the bodily functions to wind down in the evening before sleep.

 After breakfast all of your meals should get smaller as the day moves forward, with a very light as the last meal dinner taken four hours before going to bed.